Meriwether & Tharp, LLC

 Once it has been determined what is and is not marital property, Georgia law uses several factors to make the ultimate determination as to how best to allocate various assets and liabilities between the parties.

-The M&T Difference for Asset Division
+M&T Difference

-The M&T Difference for Asset Division
+The M&T Difference for Property Division Case

 When it comes to asset division, you want Meriwether & Tharp in your corner.
 We have developed our own proprietary marital balance sheet that helps to identify all assets and supporting evidence needed and recommends which assets you should target as part of a divorce.
 We hold routine training seminars with our attorneys to improve their understanding and skills regarding various assets, cash flow, and valuation methods.
 Perhaps, more importantly, we put that training to the test with practice negotiations and hearings to maximize our clients' results.